Sponsored Content | Photos provided by The Art Group Gallery

 The Art Group was founded nearly two decades ago when several Little Rock artists came together to share an art studio.
 In 2013, the artists officially opened a gallery, The Art Group Gallery, in Pleasant Ridge Shopping Center.
 Follow along as At Home in Arkansas interviews each of the group’s 17 artists to find out more about their inspirations and processes for creating.

-AH: Tell us a little bit about your background and training.
+At Home: Tell us a bit about your background.
+How did begin painting?